isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 - Leong, W.K.
 (2016, August 9).
 [Pioneer artist who brought scenes of old Singapore to life](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20160809-1.2.7.3.2).
 The Straits Times, p.
 4. Retrieved from NewspaperSG.

-Reporting on Lim Tze Peng’s receiving the Meritorious Service Medal, this article provides a brief biography of the artist and updates on his activities, such as donating his paintings to his alma mater in 2014 and a retrospective exhibition in September 2016.
+Reporting on Lim Tze Peng receiving the Meritorious Service Medal, this article provides a brief biography of the artist and updates on his activities, such as the donation of his paintings to his alma mater in 2014 and a retrospective exhibition in September 2016.

 * Loi, R. (2014, March 28).
 [A pioneer artist’s ‘new style’ of calligraphy](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/biztimes20140328-1.2.45.4.3).
 The Business Times (Singapore), p.33.
 Retrieved from NewspaperSG.